agentultra/lean-for-hackers/index.md

 Play around with this game code a bit.
 Use that `#check` command and jump to definitions.
 Next we'll learn about how to define our own data structures.

+## Data Structures ##

+Lean is a _dependently typed_ functional programming language.
+If you've heard of Idris, Agda, or Coq it's much like that.
+What this means is that types can depend on data.
+Or that we no longer need a separate language for types and terms as we do in say, Haskell.
+A classic example is the type of vectors of a particular length.
+In Haskell this is difficult to express in its type language because _data_ lives in terms... the expressions.
+It's possible to extend the type system of Haskell to include such types but it is built-in to Lean and quite natural... and more powerful.

+Let's not jump in to the deep end yet.
+We will start with defining data structures that you might be more familiar with first.
+We'll add dependent types later as we progress.

+### Structures and Objects ###

+Most programmers are familiar with structures, records, etc.  Lean has some interesting features for you.
+This is how you define a structure for _two-dimensional points_ on the natural numbers:

+    structure nat_point :=
+      mk :: (x : nat) (y : nat)

+The basic structure of this definition is:

+    structure <name> := <constructor> :: <fields>

+In order to create a point we need a constructor function.
+We define the constructor function in our definition.
+Each of the fields is a parameter to this function:

+    #check point.mk 4 8

+That's not the only function on `point` that Lean will generate for us.
+You will also get functions for accessing fields, a `sizeof` function, and others which may come in handy later on.
+To see them all, try this command:

+    #print prefix nat_point

+If you want to be able to parameterize the type of `point` so that users can create points with their own types we can add a `type parameter` to our definition:

+    structure point (a : Type) :=
+      mk :: (x : a) (y : a)

+Now the type of the `x` and `y` fields can be inferred by the types of the values given to the constructor function (as long as they're of the same type):

+    #check point.mk 3 4

+    def dx : int := -12
+    def dy : int := 22

+    #check point.mk dx dy

+Once you have a point you can access its fields:

+    def p : point nat := point 3 4

+    #eval point.x p
+    #eval point.y p

+We can then write functions using our new type like so:

+    def add (p q : point nat) :=
+      point.mk ((point.x p) + (point.x q)) ((point.y p) + (point.y q))

+That's a bit noisy so thankfully Lean will allow us to abbreviate our accessor function on our type parameter:

+    def add (p q : point nat) := point.mk (p.x + q.x) (p.y + q.y)

+Much better.
+What Lean is doing when it sees `p.x` or `q.x` is inserting the `p` (the object to the left of the dot) as the implicit first argument of the function `x` (the object named on the right side of the dot) on the same type as `p`, which is in this case is `point`.
+So `p.x` in this expression is the same as `point.x p`.
+Since Lean knows the type of `p` and the functions available on it we can shorten it down a bit.

+#### Objects ####

+Next we have _objects_.
+They're basically like anonymous constructors for structures.
+This is useful because so far when we use the constructor of our structure we've had to pass parameters by position.
+Objects allow us to pass them in by _name_ instead like so:

+    let p1 : point nat := { y := 20, x := 10 }

+For constructing large structures this can be the much more readable option.
+You can also do this anonymously like so:

+    #check { point . y := 10, x := 20 }

+We pass the name of the constructor along with one of the fields and the rest of the structure is inferred.

+#### Inheritance ####

+One neat feature of structures is that you can _inherit_ new structures from them.
+This is similar to languages Common Lisp that have similar features:

+    inductive color
+    | red
+    | green
+    | blue

+    structure color_point (a : Type) extends point a :=
+      mk :: (c : color)

+And now we have a structure `color_point` that inherits the fields of `point` and adds one of its own.
+We construct one by passing in a structure of the parent type and our fields:

+    -- recall p1 : point nat
+    #check color_point.mk p1 green

+Nice!